circuito-suman/utubeplayback/README.md

 6. **Done!**:
    - Open a YouTube video, and you will see the knob appear in the bottom right corner.
 Use your mouse wheel to adjust the playback speed smoothly.

+# It is tested in Brave Browser and Firefox.
+In FireFox the hovering is little slow.

 ## License